 What’s in the Lifecycle?

-As previously mentioned, every aspect of a group needs to be scrutinized – this is because they usually serve as the basis for every bit of security in your organization – on-prem, into Office 365, and even as the basis for critical security initiatives like IAM, DLP, etc. So, IT organizations need a mature lifecycle management structure to follow, to ensure groups should exist, are configured properly, and have the right membership.
+As previously mentioned, every aspect of a group needs to be scrutinized – this is because they usually serve as the basis for every bit of security in your organization – on-prem, into Microsoft 365 (and Microsoft 365 (and Office 365)), and even as the basis for critical security initiatives like IAM, DLP, etc. So, IT organizations need a mature lifecycle management structure to follow, to ensure groups should exist, are configured properly, and have the right membership.

 The AD Group Management Lifecycle looks a bit like this: